JanWilczek/wolf-sound-blog/_posts/podcast/2024-01-04-ian-hobson.md

 I highly encourage you to listen to the podcast in full!

 *Note:* If you like the podcast so far, please, [go to Apple Podcasts and leave me a review there](https://podcasts.apple.com/us/podcast/wolftalk-podcast-about-audio-programming-people-careers/id1595913701).
 You can [do so on Spotify as well](https://open.spotify.com/show/5xc7EJiH9shG6zdSC5ejyw?si=eb35597e60a54e70).
 It will benefit both sides: more reviews mean a broader reach on Apple Podcasts and feedback can help me to improve the show and provide better quality content to you.
+You can also subscribe and give a like on [YouTube](https://youtube.com/c/WolfSoundAudio).
 Thank you for doing this 🙏

 {% render 'google-ad.liquid' %}